Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

-\paragraph{Experimental Setting.} We also validate the effectiveness of GFSA on causal language modeling problems.
-We finetune GPT2 on the following three datasets: Penn Treebank (PTB)~\citep{marcus1993ptb}, WikiText-2 and WikiText-103~\citep{merity2016wikitext}.
-Following the evaluation method in~\citep{yao2022randomltd}, we finetune models for 15 epochs with PTB, 4 epochs with WikiText-103, and 10 epochs with WikiText-2, and report the perplexity for sensitivity metric, i.e., higher perplexity means higher sensitivity.
+\paragraph{Setting.} We also validate the effectiveness of GFSA on causal language modeling problems.
+We finetune GPT2~\citep{radford2019gpt2} on the following 3 datasets: Penn Treebank (PTB)~\citep{marcus1993ptb}, WikiText-2, and WikiText-103~\citep{merity2016wikitext}.
+Following the evaluation method in~\citet{yao2022randomltd}, we finetune models for 15 epochs with PTB, 4 epochs with WikiText-103, and 10 epochs with WikiText-2, and report the perplexity for sensitivity metric.
 The detailed experimental settings are in Appendix~\ref{app:lm-setup}.

 \paragraph{Results.} Table~\ref{tab:gpt2} shows the perplexity on PTB, WitiText-2, and WikiText-103.
 Across all datasets, GPT2 with GFSA consistently outperforms the vanilla GPT2.
 Our GFSA improves the average perplexity from 18.806 to 18.764.
-Note that the performance improvements are made with only 144 additional learnable parameters for 12 layers with 12 heads, which are negligible in comparison with the size of GPT2.
+Note that performance improvements are made with only 144 additional learnable parameters for 12 layers with 12 heads.